geraldapm/geraldapm/README.md

 Hello everyone, my name is Geraldhi Aditya Putra Mahayadnya.
 You can just call me Gerald.
 I'm a final-year student at Dinamika University (Stikom Surabaya).
 I'm interested about developing IT Infrastuctures especially in Computer Networking, System Administration, and Internet of Things.

 🌱 I’m currently learning about Fullstack Web Development, with front-end website using ReactJS and back-end service using ExpressJS.
-I hope that I can contribute in IoT development with my new learning skills in Fullstack Web development.
+I hope that I can contribute in IoT development with my learned skills in Fullstack Web development.

 📫 How to reach me:
 Email: geraldiaditya1111@gmail.com